pedrorq/lego_qmk_firmware/users/elpekenin/readme.md

 Config:
  - Will automatically get added if you have both XAP and Quantum Painter enabled
  - You can disable it when both features are enabled by adding `QP_XAP = no`
- - Selecting a display, font or image relies on adding small changes to Quantum Painters code, such that each handle gets stored into an array we can index it from.
+ - Selecting a display, font or image relies on doing `load_display(device_handle)` for every screen, load and fonts are added to an array when loaded in `graphics.c`

-If you want some QGF images, I have a collection of converted Material Design Icons (and scripts to generate them from folders of images) in [this repo](https://github.com/elpekenin/mdi-icons-qgf)
+If you want some QGF images, I have a collection of converted Material Design Icons (and scripts to generate them from folders) in [this repo](https://github.com/elpekenin/mdi-icons-qgf)

 ## Touch screen driver
+### Needs to be re-written for SIPO control, but "regular" mode has been tested already
 Custom code to interact with my XPT2046-based touchscreen modules, the code is designed such that other SPI sensors should be somewhat easy to integrate.
 In a similar philosophy to the one-hand mode, this code does the bare minimum: **read the sensor**, what to do based on it... up to your imagination.

 Config:
  - Add `TOUCH_SCREEN = yes` to your **rules.mk**

 ## Shift register "pins"
-**Seems to work OK-ish, more testing needed**
+### **Seems to work OK, more testing needed**
 A set of macros and functions that allow using a SerialIn-ParallelOut(SIPO) shift register to control several signals, or even chain several together, so that you can generate *virtually* infinite output signals using 3 GPIOs on the MCU.
  - SCK
  - MOSI